orenlab/pytmbot/README.md

 - Summary process information
 - Uptime information
 - File system base information
-- Information about Docker containers and images, including log data from the containers.
 - Basic information about the network connection

 ### 🐳 A large section on Docker